 Many consider Eldborg, a protected site since 1974, the most beautifully shaped crater in Iceland.
 A scoria crater, it stands 60 metres above the surrounding lava field.
 The elliptic crater is 200 metres in diameter and 50 metres deep (656 ft. and 164 ft. respectively), and probably erupted during the early 10th century.
 Walking is the easiest way to reach Eldborg from Snorrastaðir, and the route is about 2.5 km (1.5 mi).
 It’s possible to hike all the way up to the edge of the crater, and then circumnavigate it.

 Start a day tour to the Snæfellsnes peninsula by stopping at Gerðuberg –oddly symmetrical columnar basalt (13 km / 8 mi).
 The drive along the peninsula’s southern shore is quite fun, and Snæfellsjökull is in full view ahead, enigmatically pulling you toward it.
 Plan to spend the better part of your trip at the Snæfellsjökull National Park (85 km /53 mi), where you’ll find marked hiking trails around nature’s unforgettable adventure land.

 Tours around Borgarfjörður – Stykkishólmur

-Snorrastaðir are ideally located to tour either the southern Borgarfjörður region (Deildartunguhver, Hraunfossar, Reykholt, and the Settlement Centre) or the northern Snæfellsnes peninsula, where you’ll find the beautiful town Stykkishólmur (65 km / 40 mi), situated by the fjord Breiðafjörður.
+Snorrastaðir is ideally located to tour either the southern Borgarfjörður region (Deildartunguhver, Hraunfossar, Reykholt, and the Settlement Centre) or the northern Snæfellsnes peninsula, where you’ll find the beautiful town Stykkishólmur (65 km / 40 mi), situated by the fjord Breiðafjörður.
 There, you’ll find interesting museums, like the Volcano Museum, or you can explore the fjord by boat.

 Hosts: Branddís and Kristján